 From April 2022, the focus of our activities will be on:

-- Increasing our income from both new and existing opportunities and income streams. - Empowering University Health Board staff to access our charitable funds and be innovative and proactive in their approaches to making a difference. - Maximising opportunities to extend our reach and become more visible internally and externally so that more people across our region are aware of the charity's existence, its purpose and the importance of their support.
+- Increasing our income from both new and existing opportunities and income streams. - a difference. - are aware of the charity's existence, its purpose and the importance of their support.